Snow and Ice Response in the City of Boulder

 • Adding route mileage to clear snow from residential streets would also see more environmental impacts of increased snow and ice response – air quality, emissions, water quality and storm water infrastructure.
 Our level of response must be balanced with the city’s commitment to its climate goals .

 Like most communities, city property owners, managers and tenants are required to keep sidewalks adjacent to their property clear of snow and ice within 24 hours after snow stops.
+See additional information in the section above.

 There are over 80 miles of multi-use path systems and 73 of them are cleared edge to edge once per day during and immediately after it snows by the city and its partners.
 For the remaining paths, it is the responsibility of the property owner, manager and tenant to clear the full width of the path, or a width of at least five feet on paths abutting their property within 24 hours after it stops snowing.

-The city and its partners clear 73 miles of multi-use paths as part to prioritize multimodal transportation.
+The city and its partners clear 73 miles of multi-use paths to prioritize multimodal transportation.
 Multiple passes of these areas are typically needed before they are completely clear of loose snow.
 Each pass takes approximately 12 hours.

 Sometimes snow may block driveways after city plows clear streets and paths.
 This can happen when storms produce large amounts of snow.
-This is especially true when the snow holds a lot of moisture, as it can create large balls of wet snow that moves away from plows.
+This is especially true when the snow holds a lot of moisture, as it can create large balls of wet snow that move away from plows.

 Snow crews often must conduct multiple passes of areas before they are clear of loose snow.
 Even after multiple passes, normal travel conditions cannot always be maintained during winter storms and snow occasionally may be present, especially when temperatures remain below freezing for extended periods of time.

-Plow drivers position the blade in float to clear snow from city streets during and after storms.
+Plow drivers position the blade to clear snow from city streets during and after storms.
 The optimal weight of down pressure is set to manufacturer recommendations to avoid vehicle and roadway damage.
 The blade may appear to be above the street surface, but this is actually the plow riding on top of packed snow.
 Sometimes plows will keep their blade up to avoid removing anti-icing materials recently applied from another driver when traveling to and from their assigned routes.

 City code (B.R.C. chapter 8-5) prohibits work in the public right of way without a permit, and the city does not issue permits for private parties to plow public streets.
 The one exception to this rule is the Knollwood subdivision because of how their annexation into the city was structured.
 The ordinance is intended to regulate work activities within the public right of way, and to protect the integrity and operation of the transportation system.